 As children grow, most will test the limits - this is quite normal behaviour.
 When they become older you may need to change or amend these boundaries to reflect different or new behaviours and experiences.

 When you do this, involve your child so that you can negotiate the new boundaries together.
 Too many boundaries can cause resentment and be impossible to maintain.
 Work out what is really important to you and what you could let go.

-Rules can help you keep your child safe, but as they get older you will need to negotiate and let them take more reposnibilty for their own safety.
-There may be times when your values conflict with the values that your children are learning from other people and the media.
-This may be when you find yourself negotiating.
+Rules can help you keep your child safe, but as they get older you will need to negotiate and let them take more responsbility for their own safety.
+There may be times when your values conflict with the values that your children are learning from others or from watching something from the TV or online.
+This may be when you find yourself negotiating and setting boundaries.

 - Remember that setting boundaries can sometimes make children feel safe when the world seems otherwise out of control

 - Occasionally giving children responsibility for their own safety is a good thing

 - Make a visual poster and ask them to help draw it with little symbols so they feel a part of it

 - Get books to help you reinforce your message, the library or book stores will have lots of different books that are age appropriate

 - It is ok to try lots of different ways before you find a method that works well for your family

 - When your young child does keep within the boundaries you have set, give them lots of praise and positive attention